mani242530/VERMIETET/README.md

 ## Running unit tests

-Run `npm  test` to execute the unit tests using jasmine and karma.
+Run `npm  run test` to execute the unit tests using jasmine and karma.

 ## Running end-to-end tests